Stivan1999/Stivan1999/README.md

 <h2>About Me</h2>

+<h2>About Me</h2>

-Hi, my name is Youssef.
-I have a strong engineering background that includes my bachelor degree in Electrical Engineering and three yeas of exprience working as a software engineer in the agriculture industry.
-I have a passion for learning how technology works, building products that leverage AI solutions, and continusely learning and researching about technology.
+Hi, I'm Youssef — a technologist with a background in Electrical Engineering and three years of experience as a software engineer in the agriculture industry.
+I'm passionate about learning how technology works, and I'm especially drawn to the intersection of AI, automation, and strategic problem solving.

-I have a strategic mindset and enjoy looking at problems and solutions using a big picture lense.
-Currently focused on developing real-world projects using cutting-edge tools like ChatGPT, Hugging Face, and agent-based automation frameworks to drive intelligent business solutions.
+I’m currently focused on learning AI by completing courses and  building real-world projects that apply cutting-edge tools like ChatGPT, Hugging Face, and agent-based workflow automation frameworks.
+My goal is to use AI to design intelligent, human-centered solutions that solve real business problems.

+While I have a strong foundation in software development, I thrive most in roles that involve big-picture thinking, system design, collaboration, and translating technical tools into meaningful outcomes.
+I'm actively building a portfolio to demonstrate my AI capabilities and prepare for roles at the intersection of AI, product strategy, and responsible technology leadership.

 <h2>🐍 Python Scripting projects (work experience):</h2>